Key learnings from launching TranslatePress, a WordPress multilingual plugin that anyone can use

 Key Takeaway: Aim to build something different and (or) better.
 Don’t settle for less.

 Revenue and pricing model

-The core of the plugin is free, and allows you to translate all your WordPress site in a second language without any limits (like number of words, themes/plugins compatibility etc.).
+The core of the plugin is free and allows you to translate all your WordPress sites into a second language without any limits (like the number of words, theme/plugin compatibility, etc.).
 It also integrates with Google Translate for automatic translation capability.

 These have all been created due to constant requests by our free plugin users (we’re writing each one of them down).

 I strongly believe that without a consistent user base, you cannot build a solid and robust product.

 Also, a happy user of your free plugin is more likely to purchase a premium version than a visitor of your website.